usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

-but by defining these subtypes as their own types, we can potentially use them to define other complex types or for other plugin task definitions.
+but by defining these subtypes as their own types, they can potentially be used to define other complex types or for other plugin task definitions.

 It may be desirable to structure a type like this, for example, if one